adobe/aio-theme/README.md

 **Please ensure to end every `path` value with a trailing slash `/`.**

 *The order in which the pages are defined is respected in the Global Navigation.*

-A common shared configuration at `@adobe/gatsby-theme-aio/globalNav.json` defines the Global Navigation logo, title, menus etc.
-It's pre-configured and used in the templates inside the `gatsby-config.js` file by default.

 ### Side Navigation